Kasonsx/WechatRobot/README.md

 ```
  python wechat_robot.py
 ```
- Then, scanning the qrcode to login in.
+ Then, scanning the QR code to login in.

 ## Friendship attachment(proxy needed)
  - pixiv photo crawling